 2.6 Any Development Plan Document must be prepared in accordance with the Duty to Cooperate, legal and procedural requirements, and be sound.
-As part of the Duty to Cooperate, the Council is committed to working collaboratively with other local authorities and other prescribed bodies on matters of cross boundary and sub-regional significance.
+As part of the Duty to Cooperate, the Council is committed to working collaboratively with other local authorities, the North East Combined Authority (NECA) and other prescribed bodies on matters of cross boundary and sub-regional significance.